casacocoloco/telejam/index.md

 Telejam is unusual because it occupies a space between a live in-person collaboration and a disembodied overdubbing session.
 It offers the ability to collaborate live, in the moment, with others.

-Everyone playing knows they are “in it together” and they are reacting in real time to each other.
-The spontaneity feels like a live session.

 Telejam is designed to support all kinds of musical activity over long distances, whether it’s only among a group of players themselves, between a teacher and one or more students, and with or without an audience.
 Here are some use cases: